30 Picturesque Places to Visit in Nepal

 Furthermore, Shivapuri Nagarjun National Park is compacted with native wildflowers and dense forest, showcasing a diverse range of tree species.
 The park is blessed with ample water resources and streams that contribute to the creation of beautiful waterfalls.
 Likewise, the park serves as a vital source of drinking water for the residents of Kathmandu Valley.

 Not only that, but this park is renowned for diverse wildlife, including a wide range of rare bird species.
-It has also been a top spot for bird-watching activities for nature enthusiasts while the park is teeming with various birds.
+It has also been a top spot for bird-watching activities for nature enthusiasts, while the park is teeming with various birds.
 Notably, this park is home to the Spiny Babbler (a bird), only found in Nepal.
-With a unique presence of flora and Fauna, Shivapuri National Park offers an unparalleled experience for bird lovers and nature enthusiasts.
-To discover Kathmandu Valley Ridge and Culture: Chisapani Nagarkot Trek3 to 4 days is the best option.
+With a unique presence of flora and fauna, Shivapuri National Park offers an unparalleled experience for bird lovers and nature enthusiasts.
+To discover Kathmandu Valley Ridge and Culture, the Chisapani Nagarkot Trek of 3 to 4 days is the best option.

 Shuklapanta National Park